GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/selfhost/standalone.md

 6. Verify whether connections from other networks are possible by running `geyser connectiontest <ip>:<port>` in the console.

-# Running Geyser-Standalone on Android/iOS
+# Running Geyser-Standalone on Android

 <div class="alert alert-warning" role="alert">
    Applications such as Termux on Android are capable of running Geyser, but this largely depends on how powerful your Android device is.
 Please do so at your own risk.